Love Yunge from the Desert

 Love Yunge from the Desert (大汉情缘之云中歌) is a 2015 Chinese television series based on Tong Hua's novel Song in the Clouds.
 It is a sequel to Sound of the Desert (2014), also based on a novel by Tong Hua.
 The series was produced by Yu Zheng and stars Angelababy, Du Chun, Lu Yi, Chen Xiao and Yang Rong.
 It aired on Hunan Television from 13 September to 23 November 2015.

 The series was criticized for its poor knowledge of history and poor acting performance.

 Synopsis

 During the Western Han dynasty, eight-year-old, Liu FuLing, Emperor Zhao of Han meets a young girl, YunGe (daughter of Huo QuBing and Jin Yu from Ballad of the Desert), who rescued him from the dangers and cold of the desert.
 He tells her his name is Zhao Ling.
 He hears her sing a song which is the same song his mother used to sing to him and falls in love with her.
 They make a promise to find each other when they grow up.
 He gives her his hair rope locket (given by his mother, her last gift to him) and she gives him her embroidered shoe.
 He has to leave her.
-As he rides off, he tells her his actual last name is Liu & will be living in Chang'An where he will wait for her there when she grows up.
+As he rides off, he tells her his actual last name is Liu and will be living in Chang'An where he will wait for her there when she grows up.